 Like Regina George’s rulebook of plastic etiquette (pink on Wednesdays, jeans on Fridays, army pants and flip flops whenever), Gym Shark has been conflated with cool.
 It is a royal cress emblazoned on a red knight’s shoulder, a ticket to the privileged world of the gym lad and ladette elite.

 However far along with your progress you are, you needn’t worry.
-Just a glimpse of the petite gym shark logo will prove to all the strangers that you’re trying to impress that you’re nothing but a certified expert worthy of sponsorship by flat tummy tea.
+Just a glimpse of the small gym shark logo will prove to all the strangers you’re trying to impress that you’re nothing but a certified expert worthy of sponsorship by flat tummy tea.

 The leggings bless your butt though, so that justifies the price apparently.
 I’m not above buying and promoting a pair myself to be quite frank.